 Below are the MPs that voted in April to do away with granting residence permits on humanitarian grounds.
 The only opposition parties that backed the government was the Christian Democrats and Social Democrats, which most of its MPs voted in favor of the bill.

-Some of the surprise names to emerge from the list is Social Democrats MP Nasima Razmyar, who voted in favor of the law.
+Some of the surprise names to emerge from the list is Social Democrat MP Nasima Razmyar, who voted in favor of the law.

 Olavi Ala-Nissilä/Center Party